New Jersey Horse Racing Betting

 New Jersey Horse Racetracks

-The state of New Jersey is home to three permanent horse race tracks that collectively offer a menu of live racing year-round for standardbreds and thoroughbreds.
+The state of New Jersey is home to two permanent horse race tracks that collectively offer a menu of live racing year-round for standardbreds and thoroughbreds.

 All NJ race tracks offer on-course betting, simulcast racing, and sportsbooks.